Gabriele1312/University-Projects/ClassificationRegressionR/README.md

 **Dataset**: The current information set, available from the [UCI machine learning repository](https://archive.ics.uci.edu/dataset/186/wine+quality) consists of 1599 data points, related to physicochemical properties of the wine.

-**🎯 Objective**: The primary goal is to employ regression techniques, to analyze the dataset and derive models that can predict the quality of wine based on its physicochemical properties.
+**Objective**: The primary goal is to employ regression techniques, to analyze the dataset and derive models that can predict the quality of wine based on its physicochemical properties.
 Be delving into these relationships, the regression task aim on understanding the influence of various input features on